danilown/pynunciation/README.md

 `python pro_nunciation.py --word "Die Sonne" --leo_code R9ic4hBwCrJUSuBxmN3XRA`

 > if the `--word` is not provided in this case, the script will still work, but be aware that you will end up with a `random_leters.mp3` in your folder.

+## Known limitations

+This script is far from perfect.
+Some of the following issues can be fixed with relative ease, so if any of the following issues is affecting you more than you would like, have a look at the [Support Section](#Support) bellow or, if you can, contribute!

+Here are some limitations that a user can encounter when using the script.

+> note that these limitations can be bypassed following the the steps shown [here](#Advanced-&-Troubleshooting).

+### Leo has the audio files but the script is unable to get it

+This happens because, for some reason, Leo's entry for that word does not include an audio file of the original audio

 ## Support